 Deborah is the Founder of the JPNF (Jean-Paul Najar Foundation), a museum for Contemporary Art located in Dubai’s Alserkal Avenue.
 Among the first non-profits in the UAE, the JPNF came about as a partnership with Alserkal Avenue, from a desire to offer a diverse artistic experience, with strong emphasis on patronage, archives and western abstraction.
 Two years and eight exhibitions later, Deborah and her team pride themselves in curating a mixture of solo and group shows, publishing catalogues and hosting rich public programs for all audiences.
 Prior to this, she was the Middle East Representative for Bonhams, and the General Manager of De Beers Middle East.
 Deborah sits on the board of the Gstaad New Year’s Music Festival and heads up the Global Private Museum Network.
 She arrived in Dubai in 2004, is a graduate of the London School of Economics, and speaks four languages.

-Andrew Nicolls, GFAA Special Advisor
+Andrew Nicolls, GFAA Special Advisor and PR Director

 Co-Founder and CEO of Copperfield Advisory, Andrew previously served as a strategic communications advisor to several financial services organizations working out of London, New York, Hong Kong, Paris, and Limassol.
 His clients have included, KKR, State Street, JP Morgan, Accor, Thomson Reuters and Sir Robert McAlpine.